metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 }
 ```

 The implementation of these methods depends on the concrete identity driver being used.
-For example use a KeypairIdentity or a Guest(no publickey added)
+For example, using a KeypairIdentity or a Guest (no publickey added).

 Let’s have a quick look at the concrete identity drivers available to us.

 ### GuestIdentityDriver

-The `GuestIdentityDriver` driver is the simpliest identity driver.
+The `GuestIdentityDriver` driver is the simplest identity driver.
 It is essentially a `null` driver that can be useful when we don’t need to send any signed transactions.
 It will return failure if you use `signTransaction` methods.

 ### KeypairIdentityDriver